raganwald/raganwald.github.com/_posts/2017-05-10-transducers-generators-composition.md

 This is the third of three loosely related posts about writing composeable transformations of data.
 The first, [Using iterators to write highly composeable code][iterators] examined the drawbacks of a traditional [staged approach]—excessive copying of the entire data set, and the drawbacks of the [single pass approach]—monolithic code.

 We concluded [Using iterators to write highly composeable code][iterators] with a pattern that solved both problems.
-Using [Iterators and Generators][iterators], we were able to decompose the transformation into sepaate, single-responsibility components like the satged approach, while processing data in a "stream" of one element at a time, without creating temporary copies of the entire data set.
+Using [Iterators and Generators][iterators], we were able to decompose the transformation into separate, single-responsibility components like the staged approach, while processing data in a "stream" of one element at a time, without creating temporary copies of the entire data set.

 [iterators]: http://raganwald.com/2017/04/19/incremental.html
 [staged approach]: http://raganwald.com/2017/04/19/incremental.html#I